kouts/vue-set-path/README.md

   - user.name
   - user.friends[1] or user.friends.1
 - `value (any)`: The value we're changing it to.
 Can be a primitive or an object (or array).
-- `map (Object)`: A map of `path: value` pairs, as above.
+- `map (Object)`: A map of `path: value` pairs.

 ### deleteOne

 Deletes a property of an object or the element of an array.

 #### Syntax

 - `deleteOne(object, path)`